TheHive-Project/TheHiveDocs/TheHive4/Administration/Connectors.md

 The Cortex connector module needs to be enabled to allow TheHive work with Cortex.
 TheHive is able to connect more than one Cortex server.

-several parameters can be configured for one server :
+Several parameters can be configured for one server :

 - **name**: name given to the Cortex instance (eg: _Cortex-Internal_)
 - **url**: url to connect to the Cortex instance